khushikri1398/Expense_tracker/README.md

+Sure!
+Here's the updated README with the IDE included:

+---

 # Expense Tracker

 This is a web-based application for tracking and summarizing expenses.
 It provides an overview of daily, weekly, and monthly expenses, and displays expense summaries by categories and dates.